The Importance of Staying Hydrated [+ How To Rehydrate Fast]

 There are several foods that can improve your hydration, even more so than plain water.
 These include fruits and vegetables that naturally have a high water content, and are loaded with minerals to help replenish your fluids.
-The top 5 are watermelon, cucumbers, celery, strawberries, and carrots.

 This fruit is called a water melon for a reason.
 It is composed of >90% water.
 This summer favorite can hydrate just about anyone in any situation.
 It also contains many key micronutrients including Magnesium, Vitamin C and Vitamin B6.